reposense/RepoSense/docs/DeveloperGuide.md

 For the basic skeleton of `window.REPOS`, refer to the generated `summary.json` file in the report for more details.

 ### Summary View (v_summary.js)
-The `v_summary` module is in charged of loading the ramp charts from the corresponding `commits.json`.
+The `v_summary` module is in charge of loading the ramp charts from the corresponding `commits.json`.

 #### Initializing the data for the ramp charts
 The summary module is activated after the information is loaded from the main Vue.JS object.
 At creation, the `repo` attribute is populated with the `window.REPOS` object, which contains information loaded from `summary.json`.